 With the right tools and skills, you can convert old furniture like dressers, nightstands, cabinets and more into custom-made solutions that fit your collection.
 Or take advantage of the best box art, and decorate the walls with mounted video game storage.
 You can condense the amount of space needed for disc-based games with CD/DVD binders–disposing of the original cases or storing them somewhere more long-term.

-When your vintage video game collection grows a little too large for your home, ezStorage can help.
+When your vintage video game collection grows a little too large for your home, ezStorage can help by providing vintage game storage solutions. .
 Many of our facilities offer climate-controlled storage units that can help protect your collection from wide fluctuations in the weather.
-Talk to one of our managers at any of our self-storage locations near you.

 For the convenience of our customers, we’ve recently added a contactless rental option.
 This allows our customers to rent a storage unit from the convenience of their own homes.
 If you prefer to rent a storage unit onsite, ezStorage has storage facilities in Washington, DC, Baltimore, MD and northern Virginia.
 Rent a storage unit today!